Maghnie/docs/developers/api-documentation/guides-and-tutorials/setpoints-and-schedules.md

 }
 ```

-Per default, the automatically created _admin_ role of a project has full read/write access on all datapoints.
+By default, the automatically created _admin_ role of a project has full read/write access on all datapoints.
 It is, however, strongly advised to set up roles with more restricted write access, e.g., limited to only the necessary datapoints, and not freely assign the _admin_ role to all users just for the sake of simplicity.
 Please refer to our [administration tutorial](administration.md) on how to set up roles and permissions for projects and datapoints exactly as you need them.

 #### 3. Configuring datapoints for writing